 As you look at cards to interpret them, take time to observe the details of the images to get meaning.
 As your skill advances, you can also make esoteric connections that include teachings of kabbalah, hermeticism, personal development, energy work, numerology, astrology and so on.

 The energy of wands is creative, innovative, adventurous and bold.
-For instance, it may relate to situations of entrepreneurship, will power, originality, life purpose, exploration into something new.
-It carries a lot of drive, passion, even adrenaline and is therefore commonly associated with business and financial ventures.
+For instance, it may relate to situations of entrepreneurship, willpower, originality, life purpose, and exploration into something new.
+It carries a lot of drive, passion, and even adrenaline, and is therefore commonly associated with business and financial ventures.
 The phallic symbol of the wand evokes these traditional masculine qualities.

 To better understand this suit through contrast and comparison; when contrasted against other suits (like cups and pentacles), wands refer to fast-occurring situational developments.
 However, wands are more like swords regarding timing.
 In other words, if a situation under discussion is time-sensitive, developments will occur quickly.
 (This is in contrast with the slower-moving cups or pentacles).